Alabama GOP threatens retaliation for disloyalty to Moore

 "This is the political tightrope of the century," said Alabama GOP strategist David Ferguson.
 "How do these elected officials answer the allegations against Roy Moore, in a hyper-political environment, without isolating their Republican base and without disregarding the very serious charges that are on the table all seven months before another heated round of statewide primaries?"

+"The Post has just learned that at least one person in Alabama has received a call from someone falsely claiming to be from The Washington Post.
+The call’s description of our reporting methods bears no relationship to reality,” Post Executive Editor Marty Baron said in a statement.

+"We are shocked and appalled that anyone would stoop to this level to discredit real journalism," Baron said.

-Alex Seitz-Wald and Alex Moe reported from Washington, D.C., and Vaughn Hillyard from Alabama.
+Alex Seitz-Wald and Alex Moe reported from Washington, D.C., Phil Helsel from Los Angeles, and Vaughn Hillyard from Alabama.